jackyzha0/quartz/content/notes/think-writing.md

 Fabric has pluggable consensus algorithms: iroha has only YAC

 I started reading the bitcoin paper again.
 In bitcoin they are able to save space by storing hashes of transactions in a merkle tree and stubbing off branches.
 In Ethereum and other chains with smart contracts and storage, how to they prevent the chain from taking up a lot of space?
 I also thought that blockchain can act basically as a database and you are able to go back and look at data stored "on-chain".
 Where is this data stored?
-I'll have to read up about Ethereum again but I suspect the chain must use more storage space, or they only sto
+I'll have to read up about Ethereum again but I suspect the chain must use more storage space, or maybe they clean up old smart contracts?
+How would that even work?